pmd/pmd/docs/pages/7_0_0_release_notes.md

   `net.sourceforge.pmd.lang.rule.xpath`, `net.sourceforge.pmd.lang.rule`, and various language-specific packages
   (which were made internal).

+* The implementation of the Ant integration has been moved from the module `pmd-core` to a new module `pmd-ant`.
+  This involves classes in packages `net.sourceforge.pmd.ant` and the class `net.sourceforge.pmd.cpd.CPDTask`.

 #### Metrics framework

 The metrics framework has been made simpler and more general.